refractionPOINT/lce_doc/docs/qs-sase.md

 2. Go to the Install Sensors page and create an Installation Key.
 3. Go the Net Clients page and provision a new client.
     1. Enter your email Host Name field and select the 'Send installation instructions' checkbox.
-    2. Select the Installation Key you just created from the frop down of the same name.
+    2. Select the Installation Key you just created from the drop down of the same name.
 4. Follow the instructions that are emailed to the address used for provisioning the client.

 ### Installing the WireGuard client using the CLI

-Using the [LimaCharlie CLI](https://github.com/refractionPOINT/python-limacharlie/) (`pip install limacharlie`), you can provising new clients one at a time or in batches.
+Using the [LimaCharlie CLI](https://github.com/refractionPOINT/python-limacharlie/) (`pip install limacharlie`), you can provision new clients one at a time or in batches.

 Provisioning is done in the context of an installation key, just like an host based endpoint.